 Federal Law Enforcement

-Intelligence & Crime Analysis
+Intelligence and Crime Analysis

 Each concentration emphasizes criminological theory and research to provide you with foundational knowledge regarding the causes of crime and factors affecting it.

 At Saint Joseph’s, you’ll learn from those who drive the industry and set the trends that the next generation of Criminal Justice leaders must embrace.
 Faculty sourced directly from the Criminal Justice field teach all courses in the online Master of Science in Criminal Justice program.
 The distinguished faulty ensure that students receive the latest and most relevant MSCJ education that aligns with individual career goals.